When it is nearby, seeing Mars through a telescope is a spectacular sight. When it is at its farthest, the view is much less inspiring.

-Although it’s our neighbour in space, the distance between Mars and Earth fluctuates massively over a two year period.
+Although it’s our neighbor in space, the distance between Mars and Earth fluctuates massively over a two year period.
 At their closest, they can be just 35,000,000 miles (56 million km) apart.
 When they are on opposite sides of their respective orbits, Mars can be 250,000,000 miles (401 million km) apart.

-At is closest, the disc can be 25 arcseconds in diameter, at its furthest, it can be just 3.5″ across, smaller than Uranus in your telescope.
+At its closest, the disc can be 25 arcseconds in diameter, at its furthest, it can be just 3.5″ across, smaller than Uranus in your telescope.
 This has a significant impact on the planet’s apparent magnitude too, which can be as dim as +2.0, or as bright as -3.0.

 Suffice to say, you need to pick your moment to look at Mars.
-Sometimes it in a tiny, uninspiring red dot.
+Sometimes it is a tiny, uninspiring red dot.
 At others, it is a large disc, rich in features to be discovered.